Teach2Breach/pool_party_rs/README.md

 #### How it works

-This program implements a process injection technique using Windows Thread Pools, specifically targeting worker factories.
+The 1st variant implements a process injection technique using Windows Thread Pools, specifically targeting worker factories.
 Here's how it works:

 The program takes shellcode and a target process ID as input, then performs several key steps:
 - First, it obtains a handle to the target process using OpenProcess with permissions for memory operations and handle manipulation.